While we can’t schedule a storm-related crisis, we can plan to reduce the stress that comes with it.

 Ideally, you already have an existing relationship with many of these contractors.
 Not only does it allow you to trust their work, but current customers will usually get preferential treatment in an emergency.

-Over 300 licensed contractors — besides the key trades noted above — as well as aluminum, drywall and roofing contractors and companies that specialize in debris removal, garage doors, gutters, and painting, are in the Charlotte-DeSoto Building Industry Association’s directory, at www.cdbia.com or by calling 941-625-0804.
+More than 300 licensed contractors — besides the key trades noted above — as well as aluminum, drywall and roofing contractors and companies that specialize in debris removal, garage doors, gutters and painting, are in the Charlotte-DeSoto Building Industry Association’s directory, at www.cdbia.com, or by calling 941-625-0804.

 There is a similar association serving Sarasota County, the Manatee-Sarasota Building Industry Association at www.ms-bia.org and 941-907-4133 x 309.